Chalmers University of Technology: History

-Chalmers was founded in 1829 following a donation by William Chalmers, a director of the Swedish East India Company.
-He donated part of his fortune for the establishment of an "industrial school".
+Chalmers was founded in 1829 following a donation by William Chalmers, a director of the Swedish East India Company, to establish an "industrial school".
 The university was run as a private institution until 1937 when it became the second state-owned technical university.
 In 1994 the government of Sweden reorganised Chalmers into a private company (aktiebolag) owned by a government-controlled foundation.

-Chalmers is one of three universities in Sweden which are named after a person, the other two being Karolinska Institutet and Linnaeus University.
+Chalmers is one of three universities in Sweden which are named after people.

 Departments

 Chalmers University of Technology has the following 13 departments: